IJMadalenA/adeptus-mechanicus/Python - Tools/Python - Tipo y Manejo de Datos.md

  |      With optional start, test S beginning at that position.
  |      With optional end, stop comparing S at that position.
  |      prefix can also be a tuple of strings to try.
  |
- |  strip(self, chars=None, /)
- |      Return a copy of the string with leading and trailing whitespace removed.
- |
- |      If chars is given and not None, remove characters in chars instead.
- |
  |  swapcase(self, /)
  |      Convert uppercase characters to lowercase and lowercase characters to uppercase.